Zaatari Refugee Camp

 Harris Public Policy students visited Zaatari refugee camp as part of the 2018 Pearson International Conflict Seminar to Jordan, where they met with Syrian refugees leading NGO programming within the camp.

 Research and Policy

 Pearson Fellow Alum, MPP '19

-As a high school student in Peru, Gonzalo Pons joined a school volunteering program that brought him to isolated Amazon communities.
-There he met villagers struggling with poverty and access to health and educational services, and began to generate ideas that could make a difference.
-As an undergraduate studying social psychology at Pontificia Universidad Católica del Perú, he cofounded the nonprofit organization Comunidad de Apoyo a los Pueblos Amazónicos Perú (CAPA Perú).
+Gonzalo Pons holds an undergraduate degree in social psychology from Pontificia Universidad Católica del Perú, where he co-founded the nonprofit organization, Comunidad de Apoyo a los Pueblos Amazónicos Perú (CAPA Perú).
 CAPA continues to work in three rural communities located around the Orosa River (Peruvian Amazon rainforest) to promote sustainable development projects and support these communities during floods and other natural emergencies.

 Makeshift, temporary shelter made of plastic and clothing at a refugee center in Baidoa, Somalia.